lutzhamel/popsom/joss/paper.md

 > library(popsom)
 ```
 Binary packages for `popsom` are available from CRAN for macOS, Linux, and Windows.
 If you are on a system
-that is not supported by CRAN you can download and compile the package from
+that is not supported by CRAN, you can download and compile the package from
 [GitHub](https://github.com/lutzhamel/popsom).

 The following is a simple use-case for `popsom` exercising some of the functionality